Stewardship Entry 09 of 25

 Consumption also affects the body.
 Food, alcohol, drugs, supplements, sleep tools, entertainment, and convenience all shape health.
 A body is not an object for endless optimization, but it is also not a dumping ground for unmanaged appetite.
 Stewardship receives bodily pleasure with gratitude and restraint.

 Repair may require stopping a pattern before buying another storage solution, budget app, or health promise.
 The issue may not be organization.
 It may be appetite.
-Repair can include returning, selling, giving, cancelling, cooking, mending, reusing, or simply letting desire pass without purchase.
+Repair can include returning, selling, giving, cancelling, cooking, mending, reusing, or letting desire pass without purchase.

 The steward is not anti-pleasure.
 He is anti-slavery.
 He wants desire to serve life rather than make life serve desire.
 Consumption should leave a person more able to provide, give, work, rest, host, repair, and inherit wisely.